51社区黑料

 Upcoming Sessions

-This workshop focuses on having fun in a safe environment while learning techniques to reduce anxiety.
-The art of storytelling can be creatively harnessed to enhance mental health and wellness.
-Please bring pens and paper.
+This workshop focuses on having fun in a safe environment while exploring techniques to reduce anxiety.
+We will creatively harness the art of storytelling to enhance mental health and wellness.
+Please remember to bring pens and paper.

 How do I join?